Special Needs Dentist

-Autism Dentist New York City
+in New York City

-Many people on the autistic spectrum have a difficult time dealing with dental environment.
-This is partly due to differences in how people on the spectrum experience, understand and interact with the world in general.
+Many people on the autistic spectrum have a difficult time dealing with the dental environment.
+This is partly due to differences in how people on the spectrum experience, understand, and interact with the world in general.

 The question is: what can be done to help patients and caregivers navigate this process with a minimum of angst?

 In our New York City office, we’ve found that gaining the best possible understanding of the patient is the most critical ingredient for success.
 People on the autistic spectrum are unique individuals, with specific likes, dislikes, and things they will tolerate.

-Many patients simply require introducing new dental experiences at the patients own pace to allow for accommodation to changes in routine.
+Many patients simply require introducing new dental experiences at the patient’s own pace to allow for accommodation to changes in routine.
 Other patients may require some sedation to allow for better quality dental care.
-Sedation can be given by a pill or an elixir; or intravenously, depending on the extent of the dental care, the patients medical history, and the degree of cooperation the patient is able to provide.
+Sedation can be given by a pill or an elixir; or intravenously, depending on the extent of the dental care, the patient’s medical history, and the degree of cooperation the patient is able to provide.

 Whichever technique is required, patients will be made comfortable and monitored for their safety.
 Treatment decisions are made in consultation with parents, physicians, and our team to ensure that all the patient’s needs are considered.